ashleybellas/SeaLevelExtrapolation_2024/README.md

 Software required to run the scripts: a Python installation with the following packages installed: `SciPy`, `NumPy`, `matplotlib`, `netCDF`.

+### Data

-All data required to run the scripts is included in the directory data/
+Data required to run the scripts can be downloaded from the sources below, or is included in the directory data/

+MEaSUREs Gridded Sea Surface Height Anomalies: https://podaac.jpl.nasa.gov/dataset/SEA_SURFACE_HEIGHT_ALT_GRIDS_L4_2SATS_5DAY_6THDEG_V_JPL2205

+AR6 medium confidence sea level projections: https://zenodo.org/records/6382554

 ### Steps
+1. Run Assemble_ssh_timeseries_file.py
+    - This script reads the individual MEaSUREs data files and writes to a single file after downsmapling spatially and averaging monthly
 1. Run DefineRegions.py
     - This script contains the coordinates that define a five-point polygon containing the desired region
     - For a lower order polygon region, just repeat one or two of the coordinates